DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 ### Lou Caffagni[^1]

-*‘*The 'collective imbecile' is not, indeed, the mere sum of a certain number of individual imbeciles.
+*'*The \'collective imbecile\' is not, indeed, the mere sum of a certain number of individual imbeciles.
 It is, on the contrary, a collectivity of people of normal or even superior intelligence that come together, driven by a common desire to stupefy themselves and each other.
-Whether the desire is conscious, or unconscious is not important.*’ *
+Whether the desire is conscious, or unconscious is not important.*'*

-– Olavo de Carvalho[^2]
+-- Olavo de Carvalho[^2]

-*‘Olavo is right‘*
+*'Olavo is right'*

-– Bolsonarist catchphrase
+-- Bolsonarist catchphrase

 Jair Bolsonaro was elected in 2018 and since then, he has been spreading conspiracy theories against the electoral system in Brazil thus discrediting the very process that brought him to the presidency.
-He has claimed on numerous occasions that ‘only God could remove him from the presidential chair’.
-Michele Prado[^3] has described the messianic imaginary that surrounded Bolsonaro's government, where some circles considered him as a leader ‘chosen by God to win an electoral war’[^4].
+He has claimed on numerous occasions that 'only God could remove him from the presidential chair'.
+Michele Prado[^3] has described the messianic imaginary that surrounded Bolsonaro\'s government, where some circles considered him as a leader 'chosen by God to win an electoral war'[^4].
-Thus, when Lula da Silva's victory was announced on October 30, 2022, Bolsonaro's followers quickly blocked highways and put into practice the coup d'état that they had already been planning for four years since Bolsonaro took power.
+Thus, when Lula da Silva\'s victory was announced on October 30, 2022, Bolsonaro\'s followers quickly blocked highways and put into practice the coup d\'état that they had already been planning for four years since Bolsonaro took power.
 With the support of the Federal Highway Police and Military Police, truck drivers occupied roads and highways, halting the circulation of people and goods and choking the main cities of the country.
 The blockades were only lifted weeks later thanks to the action of football supporters who when the Brazilian national football championship resumed were eager to attend the matches and support their teams.
 To access the stadiums, they had to clear the way from the Bolsonarist barricades.
-Even the most fanatical supporters of Bolsonaro could not stand in the way of the Gaviões da Fiel, or, the Faithful Hawks, the organized fan union of Corinthians.[^5]) Someone could say, perhaps, that God sent the ‘faithful Corinthians’ to spread His wisdom and will: ‘Love does not delight in evil but rejoices with the truth.
-It always protects, always trusts, always hopes, always perseveres.’[^6]
+Even the most fanatical supporters of Bolsonaro could not stand in the way of the Gaviões da Fiel, or, the Faithful Hawks, the organized fan union of Corinthians.[^5]) Someone could say, perhaps, that God sent the 'faithful Corinthians' to spread His wisdom and will: 'Love does not delight in evil but rejoices with the truth.
+It always protects, always trusts, always hopes, always perseveres.'[^6]

 However, hatred also persists, and the insurrectionists, having been pushed off the road blockades, then moved to the entrances of military